arqamrp/stochoptimtests/temp/coding.md

 In the optimx package, the optimr() function is structured as a self contained wrapper, which makes for a single function running for >1000 LOC and having multiple points of failure, which would make debugging tougher.
 We can instead choose to have one central wrapper that takes the user command and in turn sends it to optimiser specific subwrappers.

+The central wrapper will:
+- Act as an interface between the user and the various subwrappers by carrying the problem and data to the subwrappers.
+- Set default configurations for the selected optimisers, in a way that the configurations across optimisers are roughly equivalent and suitable for the given problem.
+- Make standardised calls to the subwrappers
+- Collate and return the results from the various subwrappers

+The subwrappers, in turn, will:
+- Receive the standardised call with the problem, data and configurations
+- Customise the standardised call to the specific optimiser's requirements
+- Run the optimiser
+- Convert the results into a standard form and return them

+Apart from these two, we would also need a comparison wrapper to benchmark, which could be integrated as an option into the global wrapper e.g. (compare = TRUE).